Find Trade Colleges

 9 Total Awards

-Beal College did quite well in this year’s ranking of the best places for trade school students to get a bachelor’s degree.
-It came in at #17 on the list.
+With a ranking of #17, Beal College did quite well on this year’s best schools for trade school students working on their bachelor’s degree.
 This very small private for-profit school is located in Bangor, Maine, and it awarded 9 bachelor’s degrees in 2021-2022.

-You may have the opportunity to take online classes at Beal College.
+Beal College does offer online classes for certain degree levels.
 In fact, around 95% of the undergraduate population registered for at least one online class in 2020-2021.

 #18